mitsuoxv/us-tariffs-on-china/README.md

 ## How much imports are excluded so far?

-So far USTR announced exclusion lists 13 times.
+So far USTR announced exclusion lists 14 times.
 They specify products simply by HTS 10 digit code, or by product description and HTS 10 digit code it belong to.
-When I caluculate simply by HTS 10 digit code, exclusions amount to 16.8 billion dollars annually.
+When I caluculate simply by HTS 10 digit code, exclusions amount to 37.2 billion dollars annually.

 ## Look at the Chinese share movements

-I get imports from China and total imports from January 2017 up to now, and calculate Chinese shares in imports in each category that is “34b”, “16b”, “200b” imposed tariffs effective on July 6, 2018, August 23, 2018, and September 24, 2018, “excl” which is excluded, and “the rest” which is not imposed tariffs.
+I get imports from China and total imports from January 2017 up to now, and calculate Chinese shares in imports in each category of “34b”, “16b”, “200b”, “300b\_a”, “300b\_c”, “excl”, and “rest”.
+“34b”, “16b”, “200b”, “300b\_a”, “300b\_c” are imposed tariffs effective on July 6 2018, August 23 2018, September 24 2018, September 1 2019 and
+(scheduled) December 15 2019, respectively. “excl” is exclusion granted so far. “rest” is the rest.

 What can I say from the chart below?